On the analogy between real reductive groups and Cartan motion groups. III: A proof of the Connes-Kasparov isomorphism: Background and notations

-\emph{Note :} When $K$ is connected, the highest-weight vectors cut out a privileged one-dimensional subspace, and any unit highest-weight vector can be chosen for $v$, yielding a canonical choice for the corresponding matrix element; that is what Higson does in \cite{HigsonKtheory}.
-Because of a slight difference between the situation for real groups and that for complex groups, it will later be useful to choose the vector a bit differently and reassign the name: the rather heavy notation comes from that slight difference.\\

-$\bullet$ I now take up some notations from Higson's paper.
+We recall some notations and elementary results which we will need to take up from \cite{Higson2008}.
 Suppose $G$ is a connected unimodular Lie group, $K$ is a compact subgroup, $s$ is a smooth function on $K$ and $f$ is a smooth and compactly supported function on $G$.
-Choose a Haar measure on $G$ and define two convolutions between $s$ and $f$, two smooth and compactly supported functions on $G$, as
+Choose a Haar measure on $G$ and define two convolutions between $s$~and~$f$,